ponolite/asian-american-language/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Data Extraction

+I accessed data from the Kaggle website for Daily Statistics of the 2022 Iran Protests.
+Here is the link to the data set: https://www.kaggle.com/datasets/justin2028/daily-statistics-of-the-2022-iran-protests?resource=download The data is behind a sign-in.
+To download the data, I scrolled down and download the Iran Protests Dataset (Ver 2.21.23).csv, and place it in my project data folder.

 ## Statement on LLM usage